Data Science Five-Year Dual Degree Bachelor of Arts and Master of Science Program

 |Applied Statistics II|

-Requirements are the same as those for the BS in Computer Science, Liberal Arts track.
+Requirements are the same as those for the BA in Computer Science.

-The two graduate concentration courses, to be taken during the final year of undergraduate study, are in addition to the required 121 credits for the BS, and will be applied to the graduate degree.
+The two graduate concentration courses, to be taken during the final year of undergraduate study, are in addition to the required 122 credits for the BA, and will be applied to the graduate degree.

-Electives may be chosen from courses listed, SW 0483 Independent Study, or any other graduate-level course from a concentration or another area, under advisement of the department chair or academic advisor.
+Electives may be chosen from courses listed, SWEG 5990 Independent Study, or any other graduate-level course from a concentration or another area, under advisement of the academic advisor and department chair.

 Note: A minimum of 30 credits must be completed at the graduate level.